This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 Recreational Sports and Fitness Services is driven by participation and not winning.
 Thus, our roster addition procedure is put in place to encourage your opportunities to play.
 To add players to a roster, participants must be added to the IM Leagues roster before the game/match has begun.
 Unless otherwise noted, a team’s maximum roster size will be unlimited for all sports.

 Players cannot be added to your roster after your last regular season game, as all eligible players for playoffs must participate in at least one regular season game.
-Exception: in ice hockey, players must play two regular season games to be eligible in the playoffs.

 It is the strong belief of the intramural staff that contests should be won or lost on the field of play.
 The intramural staff will resolve all disputes immediately.
 Matters involving an official’s judgment are not a basis for protest.
 Protests referring to or questioning an official’s judgment call will not be granted.
 Team captains that abuse the protest system shall be penalized at the discretion of the Assistant Director of Intramural Sports.